When To Seek Couples Counseling? Top 10 Signs You Need It

 Cheating isn't limited to physical affairs such as casual one-night stands, a long-term sexual relationship, or even online infidelity with sexting and exchanging nude photos.

 It can occur in the form of emotional cheating, wherein a deep emotional bond forms with a confidant, sharing intimate details about life and feelings.
-Often, physical and emotional affairs can overlap, making the situation even more challenging.
+Physical and emotional affairs can overlap, making the situation even more challenging.

 No matter the form of infidelity, the trust between you and your partner can feel irreparably damaged.
 Couples often struggled with mental health issues, especially with the constant suspicion, difficulty in maintaining emotional closeness, and struggling to move past the pain.
-Rebuilding trust takes a lot of dedication, patience, and hard work.
-With the help of couples therapy, couples can work together to heal and move forward from the complexities that come from such affairs.
+Rebuilding trust takes dedication, patience and consistent effort from both partners.
+Resources on recovering from infidelity often emphasize the importance of transparency, accountability, and rebuilding emotional safety after an affair.

 6. You Want To Stop The Endless Bickering Cycle